afarsaee/DropNet/README.md

     c) Run "Predict_xx.m" (xx is "CB" or "ZF")<br />

-Let me know if you have any questions or if I can be of any help : ) Regards,
+Let me know if you have any questions or if I can be of any help : )<br />
+Regards,<br />
 Ashkan